 - A significantly lighter hue is dead-leaf green, which is a yellowish shade of green.
 It offers less protection against sunlight but is nevertheless used by many winemakers.
 Especially Bordeaux wines but also Burgundy wines come in dead-leaf green bottles.

 Black bottles are relatively rare in the wine industry, but you can find them.
 They are even better at protecting wine from sunlight but are not as pretty as green glass bottles.
 Thus, black bottles only make sense for wines made for decades of bottle-aging.

 Especially fortified wines such as Port or Madeira belong to this category.
 These strong wines often improve over the course of 30, 40, or 50 years when stored at optimal conditions.
 To offer them the best level of protection, many Madeira vintners choose black glass when bottling their wines.

 Most white wines are meant for immediate consumption.
-They have no aging potential, and thus, it doesn’t make sense to store them for years before opening them.
+They have no aging potential, and thus, it does not make sense to store them for years before opening them.
 For most white wines, that is true.
-They don’t need the same level of protection as red wines that are made for extensive aging.
+They do not need the same level of protection as red wines that are made for extensive aging.
 And thus, using colorless glass bottles for them is fine.